RobBa/dfasat/README.md

 ### Who do I talk to? ###

+* Sofia Tsoni (scientific programmer, maintainer)
+* Christian Hammerschmidt (author of the online/streaming mode, interactive mode, and the flexible evaluation function mechanism)
 * Sicco Verwer (original author; best to reach out to for questions on batch mode, RTI+ implementation, and SAT reduction)
-* Christian Hammerschmidt (author of the online/streaming mode, interactive mode, and the flexible evaluation function mechanism)
-* Sofia Tsoni (scientific programmer, maintainer)

 ### Credits and Licences

 *flexfinge* relies on a number of open source packages and libraries.
 You can find the respective LICENCE files in the source/utility subdirectory.
 Most notable, we use

 * CLI11 for command line parsing
 * Catch for unit testing
+* StatsLib C++ and GCE-Math C++ library by Keith O'Hara (Apache Version 2.0)
+* JSON for Modern C++ (version 3.1.2) by Niels Lohmann <http://nlohmann.me> from https://github.com/nlohmann/json